 Make a stand for your man, honey, try to can the can

 Put your man in the can, honey, get him while you can

 Can the can, can the can, if you can, well can

 The "CAN" has nothing to do with tin, but more to do with an expression of something that is impossible.
 In this

 Not many people were worried about the lyrics, they were more happy to listen to a great pop song and to watch a beautiful woman in a leather skin tight suit.
 Suzie was also wearing that suit whilst on the road with Slade at this time.

 Thanks to her sexy performance on Top Of The Pops everyone was talking about Suzie.
-Later that year she score a top three single with 48 Crash which she co-wrote.
+Later that year she scored a top three single, with 48 Crash which she co-wrote.
 Suzie was a writer, performer, band leader and an excellent interviewee too.
 This American lady was now in the hearts of the UK population.

 That was to be her last No. 1 single and in 1974 she had smaller hits with Too Big and a cover of the classic Wild One.
 In 1975 and 1976 Suzie failed to make any single enter the top thirty.

 1977 Suzie was back with Tear Me Apart which made No. 27.
 It was 1978 when Suzie broke back into the Top Twenty with a melodic song called If You